inlineresearch/Inline-Core/README.md

 # Inline Core

 The generation engine behind Inline.
-It takes a typed node graph (JSON) and returns immutable renders ("takes"), running image and video models across GPUs, low-VRAM machines, and CPU-only boxes on macOS, Windows, and Linux.
+It takes a typed node graph (JSON) and returns immutable renders ("takes"), running image and video models on macOS, Windows, and Linux, from CPU-only boxes and low-VRAM laptops up to multi-GPU machines that split a single image's sampling across GPUs (via xDiT).
 It is the render backend that replaces ComfyUI for Inline.

-First model: Z-Image (Alibaba Tongyi), a 6B rectified-flow diffusion transformer.
+First model: Z-Image (Alibaba Tongyi), a 6B rectified-flow diffusion transformer (and a model xDiT already supports, so the multi-GPU split works on it from the start).

 > Status: early, and running end to end against a stub engine.
 In place and tested: the graph engine,
 > the typed `/v1` HTTP + websocket API (durable runs, streamed progress, coalescing), the model-dir